davissallen/emoji-buddy/README.md

 ### Next Steps

-1. Get my hands 🖐️🖐️ on a complete list 📔 of emoji.
+~~1.
+Get my hands 🖐️🖐️ on a complete list 📔 of emoji.~~ ~~2.
+Build a store 🏪 based on said list. ☝🏽~~
-2. Handle data 📊 collisions 💥💥.
+3. Handle data 📊 collisions 💥💥.
-3.
+4. Work  👩🏽‍💻 on html form to create url.

 #### Technologies Used